cadenmcmann/StackWise/api-documentation.md

 - 400 if `identityToken` is missing
 - 401 if the Apple token is invalid/expired
 - 500 if the backend cannot reach Apple or Secrets Manager
+- 403 if the matched StackWise user account is deactivated

 #### POST /auth/send-code
 Send a verification code via SMS or email for passwordless login or password reset.